-EAP provides a short-term intervention strategy, and is designed to give staff the opportunity to promptly address issues of immediate concern to them.
+EAP provides a short-term solutions-focussed intervention strategy, and is designed to give staff members the opportunity to promptly address issues of immediate concern to them.
 The EAP can assist staff members who require longer-term assistance to source an appropriate alternative provider.

 2. Policy Statement

-Australian Catholic University recognises the importance of providing support for staff and their immediate families experiencing personal or work related issues and concerns to maintain a safe and healthy working environment.
+Australian Catholic University recognises the importance of providing support for staff members and their immediate families experiencing personal or work related issues and concerns to maintain a safe and healthy working environment.
 Support is provided through the EAP, which offers confidential, professional assistance to staff members and their immediate family members.
 The University provides funding for EAP services as detailed below.

 2.1 EAP Counselling